NUStreaming/BoB/README.md

 # The experiments that we run in the paper

-- First build the environment in environmant folder by `make all`
+- First build the environment in environment folder by `make all`
 - run ./run_with_tc in the parent folder.

-After the test runs finish it will create a results\_{$date} folder where $date will be the time the experiment is run.
+After the test runs are finished, it will create a results\_{$date}_{model} folder where $date will be the time the experiment is run. and for bob model will be bob, for heuristic it will be heuristic.
+In each separate result folder all logs of each run will be stored.
+The script initially makes 5 runs for each model.
+The content should be places in `testmedia` folder, currently there is a dummy content inside this folder (test.yuv and test.wav).